Miley Cyrus Lifts Up Dress In Cheeky Halloween Video, Lets ‘Mystery Dead Man’ Take The Credit

 Me when : “ Onlookers report Cyrus was seen dancing the night away with mystery dead man.
 The two looked happy and very much in love.
 At one point he was seen cheekily lifting up her skirt which led to the couple sharing a very public kiss!
 She’s just being Miley” ????????????????????

 Miley’s caption was a clear play at the media.
 Since her every move is being watched, especially since her new romance with Cody Simpson has taken the internet by storm, Miley knows that she’s sure to make headlines no matter what.
 Miley’s caption was a fake news report in which she’s called out for “dancing the night away with a mystery dead man.”

 The fun side was that this same “mystery man” had been credited for lifting up the singer’s dress.
-Nonetheless, the video was Cyrus’ way of recognizing that her every move is headline-worthy.
+Nonetheless, the video was Miley’s way of recognizing that her every move is headline-worthy.
 Miley also added Halloween-appropriate emoji to her post, as a string of skeleton-face and happy ghost ones followed the caption’s words.

 The video received plenty of positive feedback as Miley’s diehard fans took to the comments section.